Forbidden Diary Cast

 Ismael

-Pocholo Gonzalez is heard in 6 episodes of Seasons 1941 and 1942 playing Nida’s husband.
+Pocholo Gonzalez is heard in six episodes of Seasons 1941 and 1942 playing Ismael, Nida’s patriotic husband.

 Yoshi Amao